GSBS-DSWG/homepage/README.md

 - 📝 **Example workflows** for common biomedical data science tasks
 - 🔗 **Links to additional resources** shared during sessions

-Each session has its own folder containing all relevant files.
+Each session has its own repository containing all relevant files.

 ## Who This Repository Is For